The Importance of Blended Learning

 To create an effective learning program, consider using a component of each of the following:

 - Classroom Training.
 Use a face-to-face classroom setting to train on subjects that require instructor-led assignments, peer collaboration and activities.
-Networking is the real advantage for this training method.
-Social networks are great, but nothing compares to face-to-face for true bond and rapport.
+Networking is the real advantage of this training method.
+Social networks are great, but nothing compares to face-to-face meetings for true bonds and rapport.

 - eLearning.
-Computer-Based Training (CBT) and Web-Based Training (WBT) are a great way to cater to different learning styles and capture learned results for continuing education credits.
-In addition, not everyone learns well in a classroom setting, so this including an eLearning format ensures everyone is getting the most out of your training.
+Computer-Based Training (CBT) and Web-Based Training (WBT) are great ways to cater to different learning styles and capture learned results for continuing education credits.
+In addition, not everyone learns well in a classroom setting, so including an eLearning format ensures everyone is getting the most out of your training.

 What do you think makes up the best blended learning program?

 |Free Download: 2012 Survey Summary|

 The Impact of Educational Material for On-Site Training

 How over 280 associations are managing their on-site training and educational materials.